Ramesses II: Other archeological discoveries

+In September 2024, it was published that during an archaeological excavation of a 3,200 year old fort along the Nile, researches found a golden sword with Ramses II signature on it.

 Death and burial

 The Egyptian scholar Manetho (third century BC) attributed Ramesses a reign of 66 years and 2 months.

-By the time of his death, aged about 90 years, Ramesses was suffering from severe dental problems and was plagued by arthritis and hardening of the arteries.
-He had made Egypt rich from all the supplies and bounty he had collected from other empires.
-He had outlived many of his wives and children and left great memorials all over Egypt.
+By the time of his death, aged about 90 years, Ramesses was suffering from severe dental problems and was plagued by arthritis, hardening of the arteries and heart disease.
+He had made Egypt rich from all the supplies and bounty he had collected from other empires, outliving many of his wives and children and leaving great memorials all over Egypt.
 Nine more pharaohs took the name Ramesses in his honour.

 Mummy

-Originally Ramesses II was buried in the tomb KV7 in the Valley of the Kings, but because of looting, priests later transferred the body to a holding area, re-wrapped it, and placed it inside the tomb of queen Ahmose Inhapy.
+Originally Ramesses II was buried in tomb KV7 in the Valley of the Kings, but because of looting in the valley, priests later transferred the body to a holding area, re-wrapped it, and placed it inside the tomb of queen Ahmose Inhapy.
 Seventy-two hours later it was again moved, to the tomb of the high priest Pinedjem II.
-All of this is recorded in hieroglyphics on the linen covering the body of the coffin of Ramesses II.
-His mummy was eventually discovered in 1881 in TT320 inside an ordinary wooden coffin and is now in Cairo's National Museum of Egyptian Civilization (until 3 April 2021 it was in the Egyptian Museum).
+All of this is recorded in hieroglyphics on the linen covering the body of his coffin.
+His mummy was eventually discovered in 1881 in TT320 inside an reused but ordinary wooden coffin and is now in Cairo's National Museum of Egyptian Civilization (until 3 April 2021 it was in the Egyptian Museum).

 The pharaoh's mummy reveals an aquiline nose and strong jaw.
 It stands at about 1.7 m.
 Gaston Maspero, who first unwrapped the mummy of Ramesses II, writes, "on the temples there are a few sparse hairs, but at the poll the hair is quite thick, forming smooth, straight locks about five centimeters in length.
-White at the time of death, and possibly auburn during life, they have been dyed a light red by the spices (henna) used in embalming...the moustache and beard are thin...The hairs are white, like those of the head and eyebrows...the skin is of earthy brown, splotched with black... the face of the mummy gives a fair idea of the face of the living king."
+White at the time of death, and possibly auburn during life, they have been dyed a light red by the spices (henna) used in embalming ... the moustache and beard are thin. ...
+The hairs are white, like those of the head and eyebrows ... the skin is of earthy brown, splotched with black ... the face of the mummy gives a fair idea of the face of the living king."

 In 1975, Maurice Bucaille, a French doctor, examined the mummy at the Cairo Museum and found it in poor condition.
 French President Valéry Giscard d'Estaing succeeded in convincing Egyptian authorities to send the mummy to France for treatment.
 In September 1976, it was greeted at Paris–Le Bourget Airport with full military honours befitting a king, then taken to a laboratory at the Musée de l'Homme.
+Persistent claims that the mummy was issued with a passport for the journey are incorrect, but may be based on the French word passeport being used to describe the extensive documentation required.